 |Country||Population||GNI per capita||Human Development Index||Human Asset Index|

-Delineation of an Emerging Market.
-What all countries have in common is above-average economic growth.
-The fact that this growth must take place predominantly in the industrial sector is now considered outdated.
+Description of an Emerging MarketWhat all countries have in common is above-average economic growth.
+The idea that this growth must take place predominantly in the industrial sector is now considered outdated.
 Countries such as India, for example, have achieved their strong growth primarily in the service sector.

 Social and economic problems on the way to becoming an industrial nationThe development of a less developed country into an industrialized nation is associated with far-reaching problems.
 Strong growth is often associated with high inflation rates and drastic financial crises.
 The gap between the poor and the rich population increases rapidly during this time.
 Government intervention in areas such as social security, education, subsidies for selected sectors of the economy and anti-corruption measures lead to a disproportionate increase in public debt.
-Unemployment rates are also affected to a high degree, so that private over-indebtedness is also the norm.
+Unemployment rates are also affected to a high degree, so private over-indebtedness is also the norm.
 The road to becoming an industrial nation involves many cuts and reforms for the state, companies and population, and usually takes decades.